-Kakashi let his mind wander, remembering how utterly long it had taken him to get where his younger self was now.
-He had changed after Obito's death – for the better, some had said – but it truly wasn't; outwardly maybe, but inside Kakashi had been a mess of tangled emotions that had him wanting to cut and discard the unyielding knots instead of unweaving them back into its proper place.
+Kabushi let his mind wander, remembering how utterly long it had taken him to get where his younger self was now.
+He had changed after Obito's death – for the better, some had said – but it truly wasn't; outwardly maybe, but inside Kabushi had been a mess of tangled emotions that had him wanting to cut and discard the unyielding knots instead of unweaving them back into its proper place.
 "Sakumo's death affected my nephew more you can imagine.
-I suppose it's a Hatake thing to keep our emotions to ourselves, but I can't let Kakashi alone like that," Kakashi declared, conviction in his tone as he stared unflinchingly at the Yamanaka, "Narui always preached the importance of family, and it seems like he's absolutely right.
+I suppose it's a Hatake thing to keep our emotions to ourselves, but I can't leave Kakashi alone like that," Kabushi declared, conviction in his tone as he stared unflinchingly at the Yamanaka, "Narui always preached the importance of family, and it seems like he's absolutely right.
 Kakashi is getting better nowadays."

 A blond eyebrow arched into a suspicious expression.
 "For Kakashi's sake, hm?
-You don't think we didn't know by now you've realised what happened to Sakumo?"
-Inoichi asked in a low voice, leaning forwards into Kakashi's space, "I suppose I wouldn't blame you too much for despising the village that vilified your brother, Kakashi's father, into suicide."
+You don't think we're ignorant of the fact that you've realised what happened to Sakumo by now, do you?"
+Inoichi asked in a low voice, leaning forwards into Kabushi's space, "I suppose I wouldn't blame you too much for despising the village that vilified your brother, Kakashi's father, into suicide."

 "'Any village'?"
-Inoichi pulled out from Kakashi's speech, twisting words to his liking, "And just how many villages have you been to as a traveler, Kabushi?
+Inoichi pulled out from Kabushi's speech, twisting words to his liking, "And just how many villages have you been to as a traveller, Kabushi?
 You're twenty-five?
 Thirty?
 You must have spent a majority of your time in various countries – perhaps a lover or two who you've devoted yourself to.
 Who you're willing to lie for?
 Willing to trick a nephew you've never seen until now for, for their sake?
-Important people - important friends - like them?"
+Important people - important comrades - like them?"